 The output that is different from previous versions has to do with the interactions between root distributions and soil water extraction.
 Over the 100-year simulation, average distributions of root biomass for each depth were biased toward the upper layers, which is a reflection of the distribution of soil water (Fig. 8).
 Approximately 50% of the roots were in the upper 30 cm of the soil which contained approximately 90% of the available water.
-The variability in root biomass in the upper 30 cm of the temporal variability in available soil water.
-The variability in available soil water.
+The variability in root biomass in the upper 30 cm of the soil is in response to the temporal variability in available soil water.
 The variability in the lower layers of the soil is in response to variability in lifeform composition.